Limnology: Physical properties

 Physical properties of aquatic ecosystems are determined by a combination of heat, currents, waves and other seasonal distributions of environmental conditions.
 The morphometry of a body of water depends on the type of feature (such as a lake, river, stream, wetland, estuary etc.) and the structure of the earth surrounding the body of water.
 Lakes, for instance, are classified by their formation, and zones of lakes are defined by water depth.
-River and stream system morphometry is driven by underlying geology of the area as well as the general velocity of the water.
+River and stream system morphometry is driven by the underlying geology of the area as well as the general velocity of the water.
 Stream morphometry is also influenced by topography (especially slope) as well as precipitation patterns and other factors such as vegetation and land development.
 Connectivity between streams and lakes relates to the landscape drainage density, lake surface area and lake shape.

 Other types of aquatic systems which fall within the study of limnology are estuaries.
 Estuaries are bodies of water classified by the interaction of a river and the ocean or sea.
 Wetlands vary in size, shape, and pattern however the most common types, marshes, bogs and swamps, often fluctuate between containing shallow, freshwater and being dry depending on the time of year.
 The volume and quality of water in underground aquifers rely on the vegetation cover, which fosters recharge and aids in maintaining water quality.